gumob/TagExtensionManager/TECHNOLOGSTACK.md

 ### Build Process

-- Tampermonkey user script is built from TypeScript source
+- Chrome extension is built from TypeScript source
 - DOM elements are created with vanilla JavaScript
-- Style definitions are bundled inline for userscript compatibility
+- Style definitions are bundled inline for extension compatibility

-### AI Integration
+### Development Workflow

-- Uses built-in AI capabilities
+- Development mode with hot reloading
-- No external API keys required
+- Production build optimization
-- Custom prompt template support
+- Type checking and linting in CI/CD pipeline